security-assignments/security-assignments.github.io/_tutorials/intro-to-gcp.md

 Regardless, whenever you use GCP, be sure that you are accessing the platform while signed in to the correct Google account.
-Otherwise, you may be confused to not see expected projects.
+Otherwise, you may be confused to not see expected projects or to get "access denied" messages.

 # Part 1: Sign up for Google Cloud Platform (GCP)